data61/gnaf/README.md

 ## Create Database

 The scripts described here automate the procedure described in the [getting started guide](https://www.psma.com.au/sites/default/files/g-naf_-_getting_started_guide.pdf).
+See also https://github.com/minus34/gnaf-loader as an alternative which makes some updates to the data.

 ### Download data, Unpack & Generate SQL
 Running: